 Did you know that the average American spends 90% of their lives indoors?
-When living in a home or working in an area that suffers from poor indoor air quality, the indoor air pollution can posit several threats to the inhabitant’s health and wellness.
-For indoor air quality professionals, there is an additional level of threats and challenges as part of the job.
+When living in a home or working in an area that suffers from poor indoor air quality, indoor air pollution can posit several threats to the inhabitant’s health and wellness.
+For professionals in the field, there are precautions you can take to eliminate indoor air quality stress from your jobs.

 In recent troubling times, many indoor air quality professionals are feeling an increased level of stress related to their jobs.
 As an IAQ professional, it’s important to stay on top of your mental and physical wellbeing.
 These are a few tips on how you can help reduce your stress levels.